i3abghany/kyoto/README.md

   -o [ --output ] arg (=out.ll) Output file for the LLVM IR
 ```

+## Fuzzing the Compiler

+This repository includes a grammar-based fuzzer for the Cyoto compiler, which is based on the ANTLR4 grammar for Kyoto defined in `kyoto/grammar/`.
+The fuzzer is written in Rust.
+For more information on how to use it, refer to the [README](fuzzer/README.md) in the `fuzzer` directory.

 # License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.